JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/ui-text.md

 - [ ] If a setting is optional, then "optional" is in parentheses at the end of the setting name. https://design.gitlab.com/components/form/#required-information
 - [ ] Latinisms (i.e., e.g.) removed. https://design.gitlab.com/content/voice-tone#avoid-latin-abbreviations
 - [ ] Do not use "allow" unless you're specifically talking about security.
 For example, "Allows users to fork the repo" should be "Users can fork the repo."
+- [ ] Do a final review of everything you've updated and consider whether it affects the docs.
+If it does, update the docs after your MR is merged.

 Do not change the text for settings themselves.
 If you do feel strongly that a setting name should be changed, open a follow-up issue and work with a PM to change it.
 When you change a setting, the related docs also need to change.
 These changes are outside the scope of this issue.